Rapa Nui language: Hispanisation

 Rapa Nui's indigenous Rapanui toponymy has survived with few Spanish additions or replacements, a fact that has been attributed in part to the survival of the Rapa Nui language.
 This contrasts with the toponymy of continental Chile, which has lost many of its indigenous names.

 Phonology

 Rapa Nui has ten consonants and five vowels.

 Consonants

+Like all Polynesian languages, Rapa Nui has relatively few consonants.

+Rapa Nui is the only Eastern Polynesian language to have preserved the original glottal stop *ʔ of Proto-Polynesian.